 Modifiers like Medium Talent increase the duration of Ignite while Medium Talent modifiers do not.

 Ignite centric builds require high base Ignite damage.
-This primarily comes from equipment like King Lionheart's Ambition.
+This primarily comes from equipment, like King Lionheart's Ambition.

 Reap Purification is synergistic with Ignite's high base duration.
-Vile and Plague compliment that.

 Wilt